 When searching for a specific subject by keywords you can, by using the limit or filter functions of the database, see how the search result is distributed over journals.
 The idea is that you can identify which journals cover most articles within the subject of your search.
 You might consider limiting your search to only cover the latest ten or five years to be as updated as possible.

-We start by doing a search with keywords (it might be a phrase or single words).
+We start by searching with keywords (it might be a phrase or single words).
 Depending on the specificity of your search your results may vary.
 If you get too few hits you should search a bit broader.

-We start by making a similar search as the one we did in Scopus.
+We start by making a similar search like the one we did in Scopus.
 Using the Topic field we will search among article titles, abstracts and keywords.

 We can then click on the link Analyze Results in the upper right corner: